germanlahitte/portfolio/README.md

   * Able to apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data

 __Exploratory testing__
-  * Designed and executed exploratory tests, providing feedback to stakeholders, including a project with uTest
+  * Designed and executed exploratory tests, providing feedback to stakeholders
   * Utilized testing techniques such as boundary value analysis and error guessing to identify defects
   * Collaborated with development and product teams to ensure testing aligned with project goals and results documented effectively

 __Test documentation__
-  * Developed and maintained comprehensive test plans, cases, and scripts for thorough test coverage and traceability.
+  * Developed and maintained comprehensive test plans, cases, and scripts for thorough test coverage and traceability
-  * Collaborated with teams to ensure clear and complete testing requirements and cases, reducing ambiguity and risk.
+  * Collaborated with teams to ensure clear and complete testing requirements and cases, reducing ambiguity and risk
-  * Developed and documented testing processes and best practices for consistency and efficiency across multiple projects.
+  * Developed and documented testing processes and best practices for consistency and efficiency across multiple projects

 __API testing__
-  * Conducted API testing using Postman, verifying input/output behavior and validating error handling and message formats for REST APIs.
+  * Conducted API testing using Postman, verifying input/output behavior and validating error handling and message formats for REST APIs
-  * Knowledge of REST protocol, HTTP methods, and JSON data formats, ensuring API functionality, reliability, and security.
+  * Knowledge of REST protocol, HTTP methods, and JSON data formats, ensuring API functionality, reliability, and security

 __SQL__
   * Executed basic SQL queries in MySQL for data retrieval, manipulation, and filtering.